celery/celery/sources/getting-started/first-steps-with-celery.txt

 That's it.

-There are more options available, like how many processes you want to process work in parallel (the :setting:`CELERY_CONCURRENCY` setting), and we could use a persistent result store backend, but for now, this should do.
+There are more options available, like how many processes you want to use to process work in parallel (the :setting:`CELERY_CONCURRENCY` setting), and we could use a persistent result store backend, but for now, this should do.
 For all of the options available, see :ref:`configuration`.

 .. note::